FermiQC/Fermi.jl/docs/src/index.md

 # Fermi.jl
 Fermi is Julia framework for *ab initio* quantum chemistry.
-The main goal of Fermi is two offer two key resources:
+The main goal of Fermi is to offer two key resources:

 - A collection of standard methods in electronic structure theory, such as Hartree--Fock and Coupled Cluster.
 - An efficient development platform for quantum chemistry methods.